ComputationalRadiationPhysics/contributing/codingGuideLines/cpp.md

 ## 12. Function and Method Definitions
-  - functions and methods are named camel case with beginning lower case letter
+  - functions and methods are named camel case with a beginning lower case letter
   - the function/method prefix **must** be placed on a separate line e.g., `inline`, `static` , `__device__`
   - the result type
     - **must** be placed on a separate line (sometimes the result is very long)
     - in C++11 result is always `auto` and [trailing return type definition](http://en.cppreference.com/w/cpp/language/function) is used
     - trailing return type definition is on a new line